 Once the ancient Egyptians began to write down their history about 3000 BC, they recorded and commemorated battles.
 One of Egypt's biggest rivals and closest neighbors were the Nubians.
-Nubians shared with the Egyptians all their ancient history.
 To the ancient Egyptians, Nubia was called Ta Sety (land of the bow)1 and they also referred to refer to the Nubians as Nehasay.2

-One of the oldest mention Nubians is an inscription found at Gebel Sheikh Suleiman (i.e., in the Sudanese-Egyptian border).3 The inscription shows a scorpion and the figure of a bounded captive whose Nubian identity is identified by a feather on his head.
-Another figure is shown with a bow and an animal tail, which also identify him as a Nubian.
-The inscription indicates the importance of early Nubia in the developemnt of predynastic Egypt.
+One of the oldest mention Nubians is an inscription found at Gebel Sheikh Suleiman (i.e., in the Sudanese-Egyptian border).3 The inscription shows a scorpion and the figure of a bound captive whose Nubian identity is identified by a feather on his head.
+Another figure is shown with a bow and an animal tail, which are additional symbols for Nubian people.
+The inscription indicates the importance of early Nubia in the development of predynastic Egypt.

-The label is a proof that Nubian states or cheifdoms were active in Upper Egypt and Menes considered defeating the Nubians as a necessary step to unify Upper Egypt.A-Group Proto-kingdom:
+It also indicates that Nubian states or cheifdoms were active in Upper Egypt and Menes considered defeating the Nubians a necessary step before unifying Upper Egypt.A-Group Proto-kingdom:

-A population known as the A-Group flourished in Lower Nubia at around 3500 BC ( No significant excavations have been carried in Upper Nubia for this period).4 The A-Group population practiced flood plain agriculture, animal husbandry, and practiced trade.5 The A-Group settlements cannot be traced since they were built of perishable materials like unbacked-mud and the other reason is that the A-Group built their settlements immediately to the sides of the Nile valley where the seasonal floods would have destroyed them long time ago.6 Therefore, most of what we know of the A-Group culture comes from the cemeteries located few miles away from the Nile valley.
-The material culture uncovered from the cemeteries indicate a complex culture with a hierarchical class.7 Excavations in cemeteries provided the best insight into the social complexity of the A-Group,8 both located in the south of Lower Nubia near the Sudanese border.
+A population known as the A-Group flourished in Lower Nubia around 3500 BC; though no significant excavations have been carried in Upper Nubia for this period.4 The A-Group population practiced flood plain agriculture, animal husbandry, and conducted trade.5 The Group's settlements cannot be traced because of two reasons; first, their houses were built of perishable materials, such as unbaked-mud; and second, their settlements were established on the valleys, very close to the Nile River, where seasonal floods would have had them destroyed long time ago.6 Therefore, most of what we know of the A-Group culture comes from the cemeteries located few miles away from the Nile valley.
+The material culture uncovered from the burials indicates a complex culture with a hierarchical structure.7 Excavations in cemeteries provided the best insight into the social complexity of the A-Group,8 both located south of Lower Nubia near the Sudanese border.
 The sizes of the graves there indicate the social status of the deceased.
-The larger the grave was the richer the deceased, and the smaller the poorer the deceased.
+The larger the grave the richer was the deceased, and the smaller the poorer the deceased.

 An important A-Group cemetery, is located on the modern village of Qustul.10 Although the cemetery had been severely plundered, it provided historians with a good idea of the A-Group social complexity.
 Some graves reached 34.34 square meters.11 Their roofs were built of Timber and were found containing high quality goods including gold and copper objects.12

 Numerous foreign artifacts, most of them defined as upper Egyptian.
 Owners of these graves were undoubtedly rulers, however; weather they ruled all of Lower Nubia or part of it is unknown.
-An incense burner was found depicting the figure of a pharaoh, probably Nubian according to the type of customs he was depicted as warring (The custom included a long belt that dangled all the way down to the knees which was a typical Nubian dress).13 O'Connor indicates that the archeological evidence on the economic and social structure of the A-Group indicate a "Proto-kingdom" similar to those of late predynastic Egypt, and not just a state as previously suggested by archeologists14.
+An incense burner was found depicting the figure of a pharaoh, who was probably Nubian according to the type of custom he was depicted as warring.
+(The custom included a long belt that dangled all the way down to the knees, i.e., a typical Nubian dress).13 O'Connor suggests that the archeological evidence on the economic and social structure of the A-Group indicates a "Proto-kingdom" similar to those of late predynastic Egypt, and not just a state as previously suggested by archeologists14.

 The C-Group settlements were excavated in Upper Nubia dating as early as 2900 BC.
-Many historians speculate that the C-Group may have been part of the A-Group population that vanished from Lower Nubia earlier.16 The C-Group settlements were found in Lower Nubia and in Upper Nubia in Sudan.
-The C-Group culture was influenced by the Kerma culture of Upper Nubia as indicated from the art of the pottery of the group.
+Many historians speculate that the C-Group may have been part of the A-Group population that vanished from Lower Nubia earlier.16 The Group's settlements were found in Lower Nubia and in Upper Nubia in Sudan.
+The culture was clearly influenced by Kerma, in Upper Nubia, as indicated by the style of pottery.

 Both, the C-Group pottery and the Kerma pottery were usually polish in red and brown colors.
-However, the C-group pottery is characterized by more complex designs that cover most of the poterys' surface.
-The Kerma-Group pottery had only little designs, however; with carefully painted bands of colors around the opening.
+However, the C-Group pottery is characterized by more complex designs that covers most of the pot's surface.
+The Kerma-Group pottery is characterized by little designs, however; with carefully painted bands of colors around the opening.

-After 400 years have passed since the disappearance of the A-Group culture from Lower Nubia, a C-Group culture reemerged there around 2500 BC.17 There the C-Group population fell to the Egyptian dominance after 2000 BC.18 The Egyptian conquerors built fortresses to control them and deprived them from their weapons.
+After 400 years have passed since the disappearance of the A-Group culture from Lower Nubia, a C-Group culture reemerged around 2500 BC.17 The C-Group population fell to Egyptian dominance after 2000 BC.18 The Egyptian conquerors built fortresses to control them and deprived them from their weapons.

-Dating to the last phases of the C-Group (that lasted until 1550 BC), burials were done in Egyptian-like graves.
-Thus, its likely that the C-Group may have melded with the Egyptian populations and assimilated to the Egyptian culture.19
+Dating to the last phases of the C-Group, which lasted until 1550 BC, burials were done in Egyptian-like graves.
+Thus, it is likely that the C-Group have melded with the Egyptian populations and assimilated to the Egyptian culture.19

 Edited: Feb.
 2009.